pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 collisions at fixed time intervals.
 This saves computational time and renders otherwise untractable problems feasible.

-In Ref.:cite:`ruckner_kapral_prl_2007`, the authors introduce a computational model for a dimer nanomotor that is convenient thanks to its simple geometry.
+In Ref. :cite:`ruckner_kapral_prl_2007`, the authors introduce a computational model for a dimer nanomotor that is convenient thanks to its simple geometry.
 There are two spheres making up the dimer, linked by a rigid bond, one of which being